My Story

 Little did I know that selling tobacco, fixing drink garnishes, and dancing with sharp knives would be the key steppingstone to my career as an arts executive.

 I have long hung up my grass skirt and, over the past 30+ years, have held C-suite positions as Executive Director of TheatreWorks Silicon Valley, Opera Parallèle, Carmel Bach Festival, as Managing Director of California Shakespeare Theatre, Baltimore’s Center Stage, and Shakespeare Theater of New Jersey.
-Since 2020, I have been engaged as the Managing Director for Anna Deavere Smith’s “Pipeline Girls” Project.
+From 2020-2024, I was engaged as the Managing Director for Anna Deavere Smith’s “Pipeline Girls” Project.

 I inherited an ethos of working to enrich the communities where I live and work.
-I’m so honored to serve as Board President of the San Francisco Community Music Center, the boards of the Playwright Foundation, and the Chinese Culture Center of San Francisco.
-I am the past Board Chair of Theatre Bay Area and my past board affiliations include Theatre Communications Group, the Association of California Symphony Orchestras (Board President), and Network of Ensemble Theatres.
+I’m so honored to serve as Board President of the San Francisco Community Music Center.
+I am the past Board Chair of Theatre Bay Area and my past board affiliations include Playwright Foundation, the Chinese Culture Center of San Francisco, Theatre Communications Group, the Association of California Symphony Orchestras (Board President), and Network of Ensemble Theatres.

 My transformative leadership work in the realm of community engagement is featured as one of 13 case studies in “Creative Social Change: Leadership for a Healthy World” in the International Leadership Association Series, available through Amazon, which assembles thought leaders to reimagine leadership in building a healthy, sustainable, and equitable world.